 The final advisor was different, he’d never liked his master’s business methods.
 He’d been disgusted by them but, coming from a poor background, had little choice but to carry on to keep his employment.
 Had he once given a hint to his master of what he truly felt he would have been dismissed immediately.
 Here was an opportunity.
 He was his own man while his master was away.
 He’d earned well over recent years and could actually afford to do nothing for a while if he didn’t want to.

 What should he do with the money while he took his break?
 He’d read that even the paltry interest that the local banks offered was often derived from exploiting workers in different parts of the world or from projects accelerating climate change.
 He didn’t want to be dishonest, so he chose to just bury the money.
 It felt like a weight of his back.
 He went into the surrounding country and got together a small group of friends.
 They wandered around telling people of the wonders of God and the immanence of his Kingdom.
 They cast out demons, healed the sick and even gave sight to the blind.

 Eventually the very rich man’s tax consultants thought it was safe for him to return and he summoned his advisors to give an account of their activities.
 He was delighted with the first advisor, his prodigy, a real chip off the old block.
-He slapped him heartily on the back, “Well done, I’m going to appoint you to an even more senior position than you have already, but first join me tonight for a feast, where there’ll be rich food and fine wine and loose women.”
+He slapped him heartily on the back, “Well done, I’m going to appoint you to an even more senior position than you have already, but first join me tonight for a feast, where there’ll be rich food and fine wine and beautiful women.”